Sydney-Informatics-Hub/hello-nextflow/docs/session1/02_hellonf.md

     ???
 "Solution"

-        _Note: Your hash will be different to the example shown below_
+        _Note: The hash may be different to the example shown below_

         ```bash
         cat work/4e/6ba9138vhsbcbsc83bcka/.command.sh